 The term hurdle rate is employed by all hedge fund managers, in order to ensure that they will have some returns on their investments.
 Also, it is often applied while calculating the fees that a manager will receive.

-Hedge fund managers receive a basic fee, which represents a small percentage of the fund's assets, but also receive a fee dependent on the performance of the hedge fund over the year.
+Hedge fund managers receive a basic fee, which represents a small percentage of the fund’s assets, but also receive a fee dependent on the performance of the hedge fund over the year.
 The hurdle rate, is thus set in order to determine a minimum amount, on top of which a hedge fund manager will get a bonus, or a performance fee.
-For example, Carl Icahn, the manager of Icahn Capital
+For example, Carl Icahn, the manager of Icahn Capital, has agreed (in the past) to pay managers a bonus of 7.5% on any profits that exceed a 4% hurdle rate, according to Bloomberg.

 If that satisfies you understanding of the hurdle rate definition, check out some other stories below.